PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Mark content when Office apps are used (add watermarks, headers, or footers)
 - Apply labels automatically in Office apps or recommend a label
 - Protect content in containers such as sites and groups
-- Extend sensitivity labels to third-party apps and services
+- Extend sensitivity labels to third-party apps and services through the Microsoft Information Protection SDK
 - Classify content without using any protection settings

 Label policies enable admins to: